 Symptoms may include:

 Some symptoms are specific to each type of JRA.
 For example:

 Often, there are remissions and flare-ups.
-Remission is a time when the symptoms are better or disappear.
+Remission is a time when the symptoms improve or disappear.
 Flare-ups are times when symptoms become worse.

 You will be asked about your child’s symptoms.
 You will also be asked about your family medical history.
 A physical exam will be done.
 An eye examination may also be done to check for swelling in the eye.
 Your child may be referred to a specialist if JRA is suspected.
 The specialist is a doctor that focuses on diseases of the joints.